Phase-modulated entangling gates robust to static and time-varying errors: Conclusion

-In summary, we have shown that phase-modulation provides a robust and flexible framework for performing high-fidelity entangling gates in trapped ion systems with multiple motional modes.
-We perform two qubit entangling gates with an average fidelity of $96.8(9)\%$, achieving maximum fidelity at an arbitrary gate detuning, including under conditions when unmodulated gates with high fidelity cannot be achieved.
-In addition we show that the $\Phi$M framework also provides robustness to static and time-dependent errors in the gate detuning, captured through a new theoretical model.
-This approach to error-suppressing gates holds several advantages relative to competitive approaches.
-First, it is easily implemented using direct-digital synthesizers or arbitrary waveform generators where phase shifts are trivially performed.
-Secondly, as the amplitude and frequency of the driving field remain fixed throughout the gate operation, experimental -- often duty-cycle-dependent -- nonlinearities and the effect of time-dependent AC Stark shifts do not need to be considered as they are in other approaches \cite{Choi:2014, Leung:2018a}.
-The $\Phi$M technique is also readily extensible to multi-qubit entangling gates in larger ion crystals, where preliminary results show that numerical optimization may be utilized to exponentially reduce the number of phase shifts required to decouple from large mode numbers.
-We hope that phase-modulation may be employed beyond ion trap systems to improve gate fidelity in other QIP architectures that utilize oscillator-mediated operations.
+We have demonstrated that phase modulation provides a robust and flexible framework for performing high-fidelity entangling gates in qubit-oscillator systems, validated using trapped ions.
+We have implemented two-qubit entangling gates with an average fidelity of $99.4(2)\%$, achieving maximum fidelity for arbitrary laser detunings, including settings where unmodulated gates cannot be achieved with high fidelity.
+In addition, we have shown that the $\Phi\text{M}$ framework provides robustness to static and time-dependent errors in the laser amplitude and gate detuning, captured through a new theoretical model in the filter function framework.

+The $\Phi\text{M}$ approach to constructing oscillator-mediated entangling gates gates holds several practical advantages relative to alternative modulation approaches \cite{Webb:2018, Choi:2014}.
+First, the amplitude and frequency of the driving field remain fixed throughout the gate operation, meaning experimental -– often duty-cycle-dependent –- nonlinearities and the effect of time-dependent AC Stark shifts need not be considered.
+Next, the $\Phi\text{M}$ technique is also readily extensible to multi-qubit entangling gates in larger systems, where we have shown that numerical optimization may be utilized to exponentially reduce the number of phase shifts required to decouple from an increasing number of modes, and flexibility in gate detuning can be used to extract speedups in gate implementation.
+We hope that the $\Phi\text{M}$ techniques demonstrated here may be employed beyond ion trap systems to improve gate fidelity in other architectures that utilize oscillator-mediated operations.